 Free Graphic Design Software That Doesn't Suck

-Photoshop is a powerhouse, but if you're struggling to justify its rather heavy pricetag, then the eight photoshop alternatives listed above should tide you over.
+Photoshop is a powerhouse, but if you're struggling to justify its rather heavy pricetag, then the photoshop alternatives listed above should tide you over.

 Do you know of any other free photoshop alternatives?
 Share them with us in the comments section below!